zriyansh/signoz.io/blog/2023-08-09-signoz-the-datadog-alternative-releases-their-visual-query-builder.md

 ### 2. Timeseries, tables, and lists

 Every observability dashboard tool is going to need custom data views, because no one knows what your data really means better than you do.
-It may be that timeseries like the one above are meaningful, but you may prefer a simple list of results
+It may be that timeseries like the one above are meaningful, but you may prefer a simple list of results.

 <figure data-zoomable align='center'>
     <img src="/img/blog/2023/08/query-builder/list.webp" alt="The newly shipped logs explorer will help you create powerful queries on your logs data"/>